bee-san/Polymath/content/posts/2020-31-12---dynamic-programming.md

 # Problems

-Let's go thrugh a bunch of Dyanmic Programming problems to understand how it works.
+Let's go through a bunch of Dynamic Programming problems to understand how it works.

 There are 5 main patterns to dynamic programming.
 If you learn these patterns, you will be able to solve 99% of all problems.

 This [Leetcode post](https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns) explains what the patterns are and how to use them.
-Within this section I will use these patterns and explain one core problem from each.
+Within this section, I will use these patterns and explain one core problem from each.

 ### Minimum (Maximum) Path to Reach a Target